galitau/galitau/README.md

 ## About
 👋 Heyo, I'm Galit.
 I work on building AI-driven health tech, mobile productivity tools, and interactive web applications with a focus on Python, C++, and JavaScript.

-🌐 Visit my portfolio here: https://galit-portfolio.vercel.app/
+🌐 Portfolio: https://galit-portfolio.vercel.app/ | 👔 LinkedIn: www.linkedin.com/in/galit-tauber | 📫 Email: gtauber@uwaterloo.ca

 - 📍 Location: Toronto, ON
 - 🎓 Education: University of Waterloo, Biomedical Engineering